na-na-hi/renget/archive/co-writing-guide.md

 And did you know?
 That you can see more than 10 tokens at a time!

-- Enable Debug Mode:
-Top left, Click on profile image -\> At the bottom, try to find  _Version 7?4?e?4_, Can be hard to spot -\> Spam left click until you see "Debug settings enabled." popup.
-- Setting -\> Debug -\> Raise **Logprobs Count** to *30* or values that you want!
+- [Enable Debug Mode (click to see how)](https://docs.novelai.net/text/UserSettings/debug.html):, and raise **Logprobs Count** to *30* or values that you want!
-- Make the list more compact:
+- You can also make the list more compact:
 Setting -\> Theme -\> scroll down -\> Open *Custom CSS*  -\> Paste `#editor-toolbox {line-height: 12px;}` (or other values) -\> Apply!

 Also